Fenway Health

-Fenway Health (formally Fenway Community Health Center, Inc.) is an LGBT (lesbian, gay, bisexual and transgender) health care, research and advocacy organization founded by Northeastern University students and headquartered in Boston, Massachusetts.
+Fenway Health (formally Fenway Community Health Center, Inc.) is a non-for-profit community health center headquartered in Boston, Massachusetts.
+Fenway Health was founded in 1971 by two Northeastern University students with a focus on providing LGBTQ health care, research, and advocacy.

 History

-In 1971, Northeastern University students opened a drop-in center in the basement of a building owned by the Christian Science Church.
+In 1971, Northeastern University students David Scondras and Linda Beane opened a drop-in center in the basement of a senior center operated by The First Church of Christ, Scientist.
 They named the center the Fenway Community Health Center and staffed it with volunteer nursing students.
 By 1973, demand had grown to the point where Fenway incorporated as a freestanding health center and sought a larger space at 16 Haviland Street.
 Today, this space serves as Fenway: Sixteen, the home of Fenway's HIV Counseling, Testing & Referrals Program, Health Navigation Services, Helplines, and gay and bisexual men's health programs.
 The 16 Haviland Street location has since been closed as Fenway continues its attempts at reaching a broader audience than its traditional LGBT+ clients.
 In 1978, the center became fully licensed by the Massachusetts Department of Public Health.

 Fenway became involved in treating HIV/AIDS patients in the early 1980s.
 In 1981, Fenway made the first diagnosis of AIDS in New England.
 Fenway's involvement with advocacy and HIV/AIDS research led to its 1994 selection by the National Institute of Allergies and Infectious Diseases as one of eight sites recruiting participants for the first clinical trials of an HIV vaccine.

 Fenway's Alternative Insemination program, one of the first in the nation to offer AI services to lesbians, saw its first baby born in 1985.

 Fenway held its first annual Dinner Party in 1992, a fundraiser for Fenway Women's Health that will become one of the largest LGBTQIA+ events in the nation.

 In 1999, Fenway held the first annual Audre Lorde Cancer Awareness Brunch, a celebration of women of color and their supporters whose lives have been affected by cancer.

 In 2001, Fenway launched The Fenway Institute, a national interdisciplinary center dedicated to ensuring cultural competence in health care for the LGBT community through research and evaluation, training and education, and policy and advocacy.

 Fenway launched the Transgender Health Program in 2004 to help provide health care to this often underserved population.
 Seeing over 4,400 patients today, the program continues to expand to comprehensively address the needs of our transgender and gender non-conforming community.